TomFaulkner/SenseMe/README.md

  1. Plex plugin (dim the fans when the movie starts and light up when it is paused or ends?
 Yes, please!)
 [DCplaya has made some effort toward this.](https://github.com/dcplaya/SenseMe-Web-App)

- 2. Alexa / Google Home plugins
+ 2. Alexa / Google Home plugins (see REST API below)

- 3. Store information in a database (sqlite would be fine) rather than discovering each time.
+ 3. Store information in a database (sqlite, or even json, would be fine) rather than discovering each time.

  4. Track usage and temperatures

  5. Other automation system plugins

- 6. Real attempt at a Flask app with embeddable page for a dashboard system.
+ 6. ~~Real attempt at a Flask app with embeddable page for a dashboard system.~~

+ 7. REST API backend with a CLI client

+ 8. React or other web based client for the above API

+ 9. Docker image for the above

- 7. Use protocol to control other devices by attaching an Arduino or Pi
+ 10. Use protocol to control other devices by attaching an Arduino or Pi

- 8. Discover the rest of the protocol.
+ 11. Discover the rest of the protocol.
 (Run strings on the apps and some packet sniffing.)

- 9. More examples
+ 12. More examples

 ## Usage